eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-iccad.md

 	- Build integration code with many cutting-edge technologies and processes, including Python 3, Go, Presto, AWS, ML, NLP.
 	- Experience with cloud APIs (e.g., a public cloud such as AWS, Azure, GCP or an advanced private cloud such as Google, Facebook)
 	- Prior experience with infrastructure automation frameworks (Ansible, Terraform, Chef or Puppet, etc.)
+	- ***Experience with one of the ML platforms: Python / scikit-learn, Spark, vowpal wabbit, etc***
+	- Virtualization and containerization (Xen, LXC, cgroups, Docker, Kubernetes)
 	- tech stack:
 		* Well-versed in one or more of the following languages and functional programming in general: Scala, Java, Python, JavaScript
 		* Expert in SQL and comfortable designing, writing and maintaining complex SQL based ETL.